 You can order the book by clicking on the link to the left.

-I write blogs on three different topics each month – stories about Surrey Hills, Travelling around Australia, and about my forestry career.
+I also write blogs on three different topics each month – stories about Surrey Hills, travelling around Australia, and forestry or land management issues I observe.

 Leave your details below if you would like to subscribe to the monthly blogs.